tomas-correia/tomas-correia/README.md

 ![Quacker Banner](/images/quacker_logo.svg)

-<ins>An online web-based virtual world</ins> that I'm currently working on, where you can walk around as a duck and make new friends, highly inspired by Club Penguin.
+[An online web-based virtual world](https://discord.gg/EgnRYegqYn) that I'm currently working on, where you can walk around as a duck and make new friends, highly inspired by Club Penguin.

 Explore funny rooms, collect and wear clothing items, play games and more!